zchking/docs/pages/katalon-studio/docs/variable-types.md

 You can manage the list of public variables of your test case by using the **Variables** tab in your **Test Case Editor**.

 1. To add variable using grid view, switch to **Variables** tab of your Test Case.
 Then click **Add**.
 A new row is added to the variable list.
-Modify the variable details and save the test case when you're done.
+Modify the variable details and save the test case once done.
     ![](../../images/katalon-studio/docs/variable-types/variable-manual-mode.png)

 2. Alternatively, variables can be added using Script Mode.
 Switch to **Variable (Script Mode)** tab, Katalon Studio will display a Script Editor with XML format.
 For example: